 While we experienced increased demand for our products during the pandemic, recently there have been significant shifts in consumer spending away from home furnishings.
 The demand for home furnishings has decreased since the reopening of the economy after the peak of the pandemic and consumption patterns have shifted into other areas, such as travel and leisure.
 Our business has also been negatively affected by macroeconomic conditions, including substantially higher interest rates and mortgage rates, volatility in the global financial markets and the slowdown in the luxury home market as well as other negative factors related to the effects of lingering higher inflation and increased costs, including higher construction expenses.
-Our expectation is that these factors, which have contributed to the slowdown in demand in our business, will moderate in the future when the housing market rebounds, and we believe we have positioned the business to take advantage of any improvements in macroeconomic factors.
+Our expectation is that these factors will moderate in the future when the housing market rebounds, and we believe we have positioned the business to take advantage of any improvements in macroeconomic factors.